Dicklesworthstone/swiss_army_llama/README.md

 Some additional useful endpoints are provided, such as computing semantic similarity between submitted text strings (using various measures of similarity, such as cosine similarity, but also more esoteric measures like [Hoeffding's D](https://blogs.sas.com/content/iml/2021/05/03/examples-hoeffding-d.html) and [HSIC](https://www.sciencedirect.com/science/article/abs/pii/S0950705121008297), and semantic search across all your cached embeddings using FAISS vector searching.

-You can also submit a plaintext file or PDF file (not requiring OCR) and get back a zip file containing all of the embeddings for each sentence as JSON, organized in various ways such `records`, `table`, etc. (i.e., all the export options from the Pandas `to_json()` function).
-The results of getting the embeddings for all sentences in a document can be returned either as a zip file containing a JSON file (so it won't crash Swagger among other things), or as a direct JSON response if you're using curl or similar.
+You can now submit not only plaintext and fully digital PDFs but also MS Word documents, images, and other file types supported by the textract library.
+The library can automatically apply OCR using Tesseract for scanned text.
+The returned embeddings for each sentence in a document can be organized in various formats like records, table, etc., using the Pandas to_json() function.
+The results can be returned either as a ZIP file containing a JSON file or as a direct JSON response.

 In addition to fixed-sized embedding vectors, we also expose functionality that allows you to get back token-level embeddings, where each token in the input stream is embedded with its context in the string as a full sized vector, thus producing a matrix that has a number of rows equal to the number of tokens in the input string.
 This includes far more nuanced information about the contents of the string at the expense of much greater compute and storage requirements.
 The other drawback is that, instead of having the same sized output for every string, regardless of length (which makes it very easy to compare unequal length strings using cosine similarity and other measures), the token-level embedding matrix obviously differs in dimensions for two different strings if the strings have different numbers of tokens.
 To deal with this, we introduce combined feature vectors, which compute the column-wise mean, min, max, and std. deviation of the token-level emeddding matrix, and concatenate these together in to a single huge matrix; this allows you to compare strings of different lengths while still capturing more nuance.
 The combined results, including the embedding matrix and associated combined feature vector, can similarly be returned as either a zip file or direct JSON response.